Abuja building collapse: Developer to face prosecution for manslaughter – The Sun Nigeria

 Fred Itua, Abuja

-Following the collapse of a building under construction, last Friday, killing a middle-aged man in Dawaki, Abuja, the Federal Capital Territory Administration (FCTA) has vowed to prosecute the developer and revoke title of the property.
+Following the collapse of a building under construction, last Friday, which killed a middle aged man in Dawaki, Abuja, the Federal Capital Territory Administration (FCTA) has vowed to prosecute the developer and revoke title of the property.

 Acting coordinator of the Abuja Metropolitan Management Council (AMMC), Abdulhamid Sulaiman, disclosed the position of the Administration while speaking to journalists during a visit to the scene of the incidence.